top of page

 Happy Cowgirl

 Happy Cowgirl is a 21 year old thoroughbred mare.
 Her years working as a show jumper are extensive and impressive.
-When I began working with her, the immediate concerns to address were her muscle atrophy, degenerative joints, her brittle thoroughbred hooves, and her bad exercise habits.
+When I began working with her, the immediate concerns to address were not to performance and skill but her muscle atrophy, degenerative joints, her brittle thoroughbred hooves, and her bad exercise habits she'd developed.
 Over the course of eight months, Happy went from old raggedy, worn out and shaggy, to shining star, athlete style!
 In 2024, she was featured in many photographs which unveiled a horse having a gorgeous physique and an otherworldly shiny coat; in an uncommon peak for her sports season and ridiculously ripped.
 She was the first example for myself of what I was capable of with a horse and science as my tools.

 bottom of page